BaChoSulava/Skillwill/README.md

 # Skillwill

-these are my homeworks files in Skillwill
+these are my homework files in Skillwill